juliangherghel/py-customer-personality-analysis/README.md

 ### About Cluster Number 0:
 - Definitely a parent
-- Betweent 2 and 4 family members
+- Between 2 and 4 family members
 - Most have a teenager at home
 - In the older age groups